 In New York State, CHP is administered by the NYS Department of Health, Division of Planning, Policy and Resource Development.

 The Children’s Health Insurance Program (CHIP) is funded by both Federal and State dollars.
-Under the Affordable Care Act, the federal match that funds CIP is scheduled to decrease to 93% in 2019 and to 70% in 2021.
+Under the Affordable Care Act, the federal match that funds CHIP is scheduled to decrease to 93% in 2019 and to 70% in 2021.
 On January 22, 2018 after an unprecedented 114 days lapse in funding for CHIP and a government shutdown, Congress extended funding for six years and then added another four years in the February 2018 budget deal.

 Summary of Child Health Plus